-In addition, we look into a selection of policy documents, issued by European and US institutions (see appendix).
-Furthermore, an extensive amount of comments, articles, studies and academic papers has been consulted in preparation of this report.
+In addition, we look into a selection of policy documents, issued by European and U.S. institutions (see appendix).
+Furthermore, we have consulted an extensive amount of comments, articles, studies and academic papers in preparation of this report.
 Given the nature of the report and to enhance its readability, we have refrained from including detailed footnotes.
 Instead, a non-exhaustive list of recommended literature can be found in the appendices.
 Decisions are referred to by their abbreviated case name in the footnotes.
 The application and case numbers can be found in the appendix.